This post may contain affiliate links. Please read my disclosure policy.

 I first discovered this recipe for Simple Tomato Basil Topped Baked Fish many (many!) years ago when I was in college.
 It was a simple recipe that I could make easily in my apartment and I knew it was good for me too.
 It only takes a few minutes to chop up the tomatoes.
 You can sauté them and the rest of the ingredients while the fish is baking and you’ll have dinner to the table in under 30 minutes for sure!

 I like to pair this Simple Tomato Basil Topped Baked Fish with yummy Simple Stovetop Brown and Wild Rice Pilaf or Roasted Rosemary Potatoes and roasted broccoli or Simple Garlic Green Beans.

 When you shop sales for these ingredients you’ll find that eating well can still be budget friendly!

-- 1 large or 3 Roma tomatoes, peeled and coarsely chopped
+- 3 Roma tomatoes peeled and coarsely chopped

 - 1 tablespoon all-season spice blend

 - 4 pound tilapia or use another white fish such as cod or flounder